 If you are keen to eat the best food in Sydney, then one of the quickest ways to find it is to join a Sydney food tour.
 Taking a food tour at the beginning of your visit is a great way to find out the best places to eat and drink for the rest of your trip too.

 The food culture of a city tells you a lot about the people, past and present.
 Many of these food tours include stories of the producers and some historical background of Sydney too.
 You can also combine a food experience with being out on the harbour or getting off the beaten track by exploring a city suburb or rural region of Sydney in more detail.

-When we travel, local food is at the top of our list of things to try so we decided to head out and try some of the best known Sydney food tour and experiences.
-We also added a few newer, small operators and experiences to help you determine which tours will suit you best.
+When we travel, local food is at the top of our list of things to try, so we decided to head out and try some of the best known Sydney food tour and experiences.
+We also added a few newer, small operators to help you determine which tours will suit you best.

 - What exactly is “Australian” Food?